thatgirlmarie/software-design-lab/templates/journal.md

 This week, I focused on getting comfortable using a text editor and read about/practiced markdown and reading about the benefits of plain text editing.
 I already had Anaconda installed but somehow broke it, so I reinstalled.
 I edited this file and my goals file and had to figure out how to replicate what we did in class, to get them fully committed to github

 Hour 1: Edited goals & journal documents, could not figure out why commit was giving me an error.
 Closed terminal 3 times.
 Got frustrated.
 Watched some instagram stories.
 Came back, checked notes, figured out I needed to add my commit message.
 Successfully edited the files, pushed, and commited them.
 Hour 2: Attempt to do this again to replicate the process and write down exact successful steps.
 Somehow created new file in repo .DS_Store - no idea what this is.
 Too afraid to touch it.
+SUCCESS in replicating and writing down actual steps used.
+Hour 3: